 Safe Harbor Bereavement Center offers a week-long camp for bereaved children ages 6 to 12 held in June at Abington Health Center-Schilling in Willowgrove.
 Art is used to memorialize, drama/movement to tell the story, and music/song writing to say goodbye.

 Magination Press was created out of a desire to publish innovative books that would help children deal with the many challenges and problems they face as they grow up.
-Most of the books are written by mental health professionals or those who work closely with them and with children.
+Written for ages 4 through 18, most of the books are written by mental health professionals or those who work closely with them and with children.
+Examples of subjects: ADHD and learning differences, Autism Spectrum Disorders, bullying, emotions, family matters, fears and anxieties, friendship, grief and loss, health and medical matters, life skills, mindfulness, self-esteem and confidence, teen self-help.

 The Dougy Center was founded in 1982 by Beverly Chappellin in tribute to Dougy Turno, a young boy who died of an inoperable tumor at age 13.
 The site includes information on helping kids/ teens/ young adults who are grieving.
 Topics include kids and funerals, fears and Halloween, developmental grief responses, and how to talk with children about tragic events.